robvanderleek/create-issue-branch/README.md

 ## Matching labels with wildcards

-Wildcard characters '?' (matches any single character) and '*' (matches any sequence of characters, including the empty sequence) can be used in the label field.
+Wildcard characters '?' (matches any single character) and '&ast;' (matches any sequence of characters, including the empty sequence) can be used in the label field.

 For example, to set the default/fallback prefix `issues/` for issues that do not have the `enhancement`  or `bug`